translation-cards/translation-cards/CONTRIBUTING.md

 * Pull requests into the master branch will not be accepted.
 * Please include a descriptive title and a helpful comment.

-### Code reviews
-All submissions, including submissions by project members, require review.
-We use Github pull requests for this purpose.

 ### Google Drive
 All documents, spreadsheets, presentations, and UX work related to this project is saved on the Translation Cards [drive] (https://drive.google.com/open?id=0Bx3lspqM75QyeVRheDJ0cWZlMkU)